 -

-If preferred, a publisher can add a registration term for the users who already created an account prior to launching the registration term and related experiences, so that these users can be included in the advanced custom registered users behavior reports.
+If preferred, a publisher can add a registration term for users who created an account before the registration term and related experiences launched.
+This allows those users to be included in advanced custom registered-user behavior reports.

-It is possible to programmatically assign a registration term to a user that is logged in.
+It is possible to programmatically assign a registration term to a user who is logged in.

 Frequently Asked Questions